 Part of the "Sea

-Series' of hostas, this plant was registered by
+Series' of hostas, this plant of unidentified parentage was developed by